HeRAMS-WHO/herams-i18n/docs/index.rst

 **Manage users**: Permits users to share access to a workspace with other users.

 **Grant admin permissions**: This permission is only available to *Project administrators* and should only be granted to *Workspace owners* responsible for managing a workspace.
 By granting a user admin permission to a workspace, the user will be able to grant other users permission to share access to the workspace.
-Thus, this permission should be used very carefully.
+Thus, this permission should be used sparingly.

   ..
 Note: Sharing workspace permissions to other users depends on the user's own permissions.
 Thus, it is possible that a user with the permission to **Manage users** is not able to grant access to edit data to other users.